-The graphic below illustrates our ARR expansion for client cohorts beginning in fiscal year 2014, including clients acquired through certain business acquisitions on a pro forma basis.
-Each individual cohort is not necessarily predictive of other or future cohorts.
+The graphic below illustrates our ARR expansion for annual cohorts beginning in fiscal year 2014, including clients acquired through certain business acquisitions on a pro forma basis.
+Each individual annual cohort is not necessarily predictive of other or future annual cohorts.